alex-rosen-os/alexrosenbaum/README.md

 Web Developer
 -------------

-Passionate learner, constantly expanding my knowledge in web & tech related fields.
-Interested in knowledge management systems, and systems as a whole.

-* 🌍  I'm based in Israel
+Passionate learner * 🌍  I'm based in Israel
 <!--
 **alexrosenbaum/alexrosenbaum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.